 The big scaly one appears about 20 feet high on one of the mall’s windows and attacks the city – fountains go off, lights flash, there’s crashing and booming and the aforementioned roaring.
 I thought it was fantastic!

 It takes place every night but timings vary as it needs to be dark to show it.
 There is another show before it which is also pretty cute and involves more lights and fountains – but Godzilla is the good one.
-Find all the light show timings on the Canal City webpage.

 Stay at the Robot Hotel